salterm/PicrossDetective/README.md

 ## Current features
 * Command-line interface
 * Puzzle automatically saves to a file
-* Puzzle automatically read in from a file (if it exists)
+* Puzzle automatically reads in from a file (if it exists)
 * Input puzzles of arbitrary size
-* Solve puzzles of arbitrary size
+* Solve puzzles of arbitrary size (eventually)
 * Displays solution to solved puzzle

 ## Future plans